neynt/notes/2017-09/music140.md

 ## 2017 Oct 26

 - Missed the first half of this lecture due to midterm.
-- Some of these notes are synthesized from [this guy's notes](http://dzed.me/notes/2016/05/02/Music-140.html).
+- Some of these notes are synthesized from this guy's notes: http://dzed.me/notes/2016/05/02/Music-140.html.
 - And from kind stranger in class, whose name I don't know because I'm asocial af tbh.

 - The Folk Revival: